searchtechnologies/kibana-logbrowser/README.md

       - Can be multi-line

-   - **message40** – Holds the first 40 characters of message
+   - **message40** – Holds the first 40 characters of "message"

-      - Used for sorting
+      - Used for sorting on the message

    - **@timestamp** – The ingestion time of the log line